Leonardo Marcos

-Leonardo Marcos is a multidisciplinary artist born in Paris, son of Spanish political refugees.
+Leonardo Marcos is a multidisciplinary artist; he was born in Paris, son of Spanish political refugees.
 Educated in music and movie-making, he creates his works in diverse disciplines as an author, photographer, movie director, stage director and composer.
 His creations (poems, videos, photographs, movies, music and event installations) are always articulated around the theme of poetry.

 Drawing inspiration from classical references, Leonardo Marcos is behind the creation of new forms of artistic expression such as Digital Poetry, Interactive poetry and Electro-poetry.

 Femininity, presented in a psychological duality, is a core part of his creative influences.
 Through his art, the artist highlights the beauty of women in a world of dreams and fantasy.

 Biography

 Early life

 Son of Spanish libertarian exiles who came from Argentina, he was born in Paris.
 His parents were taken in for a while by Agnès Varda who photographed regularly this family of political immigrants.
 She made the film documentary Ulysse, name of Leonardo's cousin whom she photographed as a child; the film was awarded a César.